Vacation rentals in Saint-Sauveur

-What are the top things to do in Saint-Sauveur?
+Top things to do in Saint-Sauveur

 With 160 active snow days, Saint-Sauveur offers the longest skiing season in Canada through its world-class ski trails.
 Winter sports enthusiasts can participate in cross-country skiing in the village or downhill skiing on one of the countless runs that cater to various skill levels.

 Created in 2010, the Chemin du Terroir is a marked trail that leads through 140 miles of the Quebec countryside.
 This self-guided tour takes you on a journey through the Laurentians, giving you the opportunity to learn about the region’s agriculture, history, and heritage.
 Along this romantic drive, you can make stops along the way to sample local wines, cheeses, and produce.